-Having made his Twenty20 and List A debuts for Lancashire in 2010 and 2011, he had to wait until 2015 before making his first-class bow, a Championship match against Kent at Emirates Old Trafford in late April.
+Having made his Twenty20 and List A debuts for Lancashire in 2010 and 2011, Jordan had to wait until 2015 before making his first-class bow, a Championship match against Kent at Emirates Old Trafford in late April.

 He went on to play 12 Championship matches in 2015, scoring 419 runs from the lower middle order and taking 19 wickets with his hit the pitch seamers.

 He scored a half-century and claimed a four-wicket haul.

 In 2016, he added seven more Championship appearances, hitting two fifties, including a career best 84 not out in a dominant draw against Yorkshire at Emirates Old Trafford in August.